Best Inflatable Kayak UK 2026

 The Basics

 How do inflatable kayaks perform? - Initially, we thought these kayaks wouldn’t perform as well as conventional hard shell kayaks, but some surprisingly perform just as well.
 That is only applicable to the high end models though.
 Some low-end models tend to move slower on the water, which may come as no surprise.
+For more information about why different inflatable kayaks perform so differently, watch our drop-stitch explainer video.

 Will they puncture or fall apart? - No. The best inflatable kayaks are incredibly durable, some using 1,000 denier (density) plus material, similar materials to those used in rescue boats.
 Cheaper models though can be made of pool toy like materials, so we’d personally prefer to avoid those.